 Independent Financial Audits

-The Florida Constitution charges the Clerk of Courts with multiple responsibilities.
+The Florida Constitution charges the Clerk of the Circuit Court & Comptroller with multiple responsibilities.
 These responsibilities include being the Clerk to the Circuit and County Courts, Clerk to the Board of County Commissioners, County Auditor, Recorder of Official Records, and County Finance Officer.
 Over time, the funding sources and budgetary approval process for these different responsibilities have evolved and in many cases become specific to the functional responsibility.
 Therefore, portions of the Clerk's budget have different revenue sources, different expenditure rules and different approval authorities.

 Funding the Office of Clerk of Courts